thisisspenceredwards/ant-table/README.md

 - yarn install
 - yarn start

-Does have an anchor/href warning which I have chosen to ignore since there are no links
+Does have an anchor/href warning which I have chosen to ignore since there are no links.